qudini/gom/README.md

 GOM (GraphQL-Object Mapping) batches your resolvers in order to reduce your data queries, while still allowing them to be customised depending on the arguments and selection.

+See [qudini-reactive](https://github.com/qudini/qudini-reactive/tree/master/qudini-reactive-graphql) for an example of how it can be used with Spring Boot and Spring WebFlux.

 ## Overview

 Originally, [`BatchLoader`s are "DataFetchingEnvironment-agnostic" by design](https://github.com/graphql-java/java-dataloader/issues/26), meaning they take only _keys_ to allow fetching the corresponding values from your data source, for example: